Tax Guides

 How long do I need to keep tax records in Australia?

-The ATO requires you to keep records for five years from the date you lodge your tax return for the relevant income year.
-Records for capital gains assets, depreciating assets, and carried forward losses must be kept longer.
+The ATO requires five-year retention from the lodgement date for the relevant income year.
+Capital gains assets, depreciating assets, and carried forward losses require longer retention.

 Does the ATO accept photos of receipts?